 The practical implications are worth taking seriously:

-- High humidity slows drying and raises mould risk, which means you may need more active airflow management than a South African recipe assumes
+- High humidity slows drying and raises mould risk, which means you may need more active airflow management than a South African recipe assumes.

-- Drying in damp garages, bathrooms, or poorly ventilated spaces compounds the problem significantly
+- Drying in damp garages, bathrooms, or poorly ventilated spaces compounds the problem significantly.

-- A lightbulb or gentle heat source inside the drying box can help reduce ambient moisture in humid conditions, though this needs to be paired with controlled airflow rather than just added heat
+- A lightbulb or gentle heat source inside the drying box can help reduce ambient moisture in humid conditions, though this needs to be paired with controlled airflow rather than just added heat.

 The most reliable solution for NZ conditions is a purpose-built dryer where airflow, ventilation, and temperature are controlled rather than left to whatever the room happens to be doing that day.
 It removes the guesswork that causes most of the problems on this list.

 Most of the problems on this list come back to the same root cause: an inconsistent drying environment.
 A box that doesn’t manage airflow and humidity properly will produce unpredictable results regardless of how good your recipe is.
-If you want to see what a dryer built specifically for NZ home conditions looks like, take a look at the KK12 biltong dryer and our beginner’s guide to making biltong at home.